« Maple Leaf Quilt :: Done! | Main | At Peace »

 This is what we were up to this afternoon.
 Not only was it a cracking good time, but a lip-smacking one too.
-And I must say, a bit of a relief because things have been rather somber around here since we got the news that the Mister's younger brother died quite unexpectedly in his bed over the weekend.
-Quite a shock.
-So as we deal with that, and try and carry on as best we can, keeping everyone busy helps.
-Ginger filled bags with our homemade carmel-corn for her party friends and the trick-or-treaters that will come by on Halloween night.
-(We left out the nuts in case of allergies, but normally we add them.)
+Ginger filled bags with our homemade carmel-corn for her party friends that will come by later.
 I've already eaten way too much of this.
 It's just too good.
 The recipe is as old as the hills and one that's still my favorite:

 Sister Mabel's Carmel Corn